 It is the process of capturing the interest of your target audience so that you can nurture them until they are ready to buy from you.

 HubSpot’s State of Marketing report says that more than 61% of marketers consider generating traffic and leads to be their biggest challenge.

-The average cost of a B2B sales lead ranges from $31 to $60.
-You need to be extra careful about the steps that you take next to convert them into paying customers.
+What’s more, the average cost of a B2B sales lead ranges from $31 to $60.
+So you need to be extra careful about the steps that you take next to convert them into paying customers.

 One of the most basic things that you need to do at this stage is to nurture them with content and information that will help their business.

 Why is Lead Generation Important for Your Business?

 Without lead generation, you will not require a sales team.
 The marketing team will only be looking over their shoulders, not at their KPIs.
 You might as well stop developing your product and call it a day.
 That’s what happens when you do not have a lead generation process in place.